 Discover our top-rated healthy red cabbage recipes in our collection.

-This article was published on 31 October 2019.
+This article was reviewed on 15 October 2021 by Kerry Torrens.

 Nicola Shubrook is a nutritional therapist and works with both private clients and the corporate sector.
 She is an accredited member of the British Association for Nutrition and Lifestyle Medicine (BANT) and the Complementary & Natural Healthcare Council (CNHC).
 Find out more at urbanwellness.co.uk.